Camper Standards

 3. Use of foul language, discussion of inappropriate topics, or possession of inappropriate media (magazines, books, etc.) as determined by the Camp Directors.

-5. Sexual or intimate relationships.
+5. Sexual or intimate relationships or inappropriate sexual behavior.

 6. Unauthorized absence from cabin or activity.